Keira Knightley: 2008–2013: Independent films and stage work

 Knightley appeared alongside Sienna Miller, Cillian Murphy, and Matthew Rhys in John Maybury's 2008 wartime drama The Edge of Love.
 The film had her play the role of Vera Phillips, a childhood friend of Welsh poet Dylan Thomas and his wife Caitlin Macnamara.
 Knightley wrote the script with her mother, Sharman Macdonald, with Macnamara in mind.
 After Knightley signed on, her character's role was increased with the film focusing on her romance with a British soldier.
 Knightley connected to Vera's quietness, and described her as "tragic and beautiful".
 She based her performance on Marlene Dietrich, and was to mime to her prerecorded voice, before being told by Maybury to sing live.
 Knightley initially felt embarrassed to do so, saying she "[shook] like a leaf" but eventually went through with the plan.
-Upon release, the film became a moderate critical and commercial success.
+The film became a moderate critical and commercial success.
 Knightley's performance and singing abilities were praised;The Independent noted that Knightley "gives Vera an independence and complexity that's aeons ahead", while the Los Angeles Times wrote "the film belongs to the women, with Knightley going from strength to strength (and showing she can sing!)".

 Knightley then starred as the 18th-century English aristocrat Georgiana Cavendish, Duchess of Devonshire in Saul Dibb's period drama The Duchess (2008), based on the best-selling biographical novel, Georgiana, Duchess of Devonshire by Amanda Foreman.
 The film tells the story of Georgiana's rise in society as a sociopolitical tastemaker after her marriage disintegrates.
 The script Knightley was sent was covered in "huge white ostrich feathers" and a gold ribbon.
 Gabrielle Tana, the film's producer, stated Knightley "brought an instinctive understanding" of such aspects of Georgiana's life as a celebrity from her own experiences.
 Knightley was attracted to her character's strength and status as a political influence and fashion prowess, while being inwardly vulnerable and isolated.
 Simon Crooke of Empire described her performance as "an enigmatic, free-spirited turn and a role she'll be remembered for, probably her best role to date in a film not directed by Joe Wright."
 The following year, she was nominated for a British Independent Film Award for Best Actress.
 A film adaptation of William Shakespeare's tragedy King Lear set to star Knightley and Anthony Hopkins was cancelled due to recession.